-General short-term priorities developed through these planning processes for Fiscal Year 2010, which have an impact on revenue and budget planning are:
+General short-term priorities developed through these planning processes for Fiscal Year 2011, which have an impact on revenue and budget planning are:

-- a) Continue the construction of the new County Judicial Facility and further fund it through a \$30 million GRT revenue bond included in this budget. - b) Continue County and Regional planning of water projects, including the Buckman Direct Diversion Project.
-Further fund the Buckman project through a \$32.5 million General Obligation Bond included in this budget. - c) Implement cost cutting strategies intended to keep the budget baseline flat in order to offset anticipated reductions in Gross Receipts Tax revenue. - d) Completion of the Sustainable Land Development Plan. - e) On-going support of the Corrections operations at both the Adult and Juvenile facilities.
+- a) Continue the construction of the new County Judicial Facility and further fund it through a \$30.0M GRT revenue bond included in this budget. - b) Continue County and Regional planning of water projects, including the Buckman Direct Diversion Project.
+Further fund the Buckman project through a \$32.5M General Obligation Bond included in this budget, and fund the Buckman Direct Diversion operations through transfers from the General Fund. - c) Implement cost cutting strategies intended to keep the budget baseline flat in order to offset anticipated reductions in Gross Receipts Tax revenue. - d) Transfer the funding of Senior Services to the General Fund. - e) Transition some direct health services to the regional hospital. - f) Finalize the Sustainable Growth Management Plan. - g) On-going support of the Corrections operations at both the Adult and Juvenile facilities.